• Recipes

 Chicken and Black Bean Enchiladas

-ingredients for chicken and black bean enchiladas
+ingredients for chicken black bean enchiladas.

 Like many of us, Taco Tuesday is definitely a “thing” in our house, but what about authentic Mexican enchiladas?
 They don’t happen nearly enough for my appetite and that’s too bad.
 Chicken enchiladas with that spicy red sauce are a thing of beauty.
 Like tacos and casseroles made a love child… with lots of cheese.